manorrock/assistant/ROADMAP.md

       response area
 - [ ] Refactor to move VSCode extension into `vscode/extension` directory
 - [ ] Add VSCode CLI to `vscode/cli` directory
+- [ ] Add /llm reset which resets the LLM and the memory

+# Next+1 release

-- [ ] Remove old CLI implementation
+- [ ] Add LICENSE to VSCode extension

 # Backlog

 ## Uncategorized items

-- [ ] Add /llm reset which resets the LLM and the memory
 - [ ] Add /llm reset model which resets the LLM model with updated properties
 - [ ] Add /llm reset memory which resets the memory
 - [ ] Update VSCode extension to pretty print code blocks